-John Cordani is a member of the firm’s Business Litigation Group and Co-Chair of the Intellectual Property + Technology Group, who focuses his practice on Intellectual Property litigation.
+John Cordani is a Co-chair of the firm's Intellectual Property + Technology Group and member of the Business Litigation Group, who focuses his practice on Intellectual Property litigation.
 He has litigated patent, trade secret, trademark, and antitrust cases through trial and appeal in federal courts across the United States, obtaining successful results in cases involving a diverse array of technology from specialty chemical products to automated pitching machines.

 John maintains a world-wide patent litigation, prosecution, licensing and counseling practice.
 He is a registered patent attorney with extensive experience before the U.S. Patent & Trademark Office and the U.S. Court of Appeals for the Federal Circuit in document-intensive and scientific disputes.

 John handles all phases of the patent litigation process, including claim construction, summary judgment, trials, and appeals in infringement matters.
 He has also tried complex commercial litigations, products liability cases, and land use matters through verdict and appeal.